 - Automated features such as needle threading and bobbin winding

 - Included extender table for larger projects

-- So many great quilting features such as presser feet, stitches, and quilting guide
+- So many great quilting features such as presser feet, stitches, and a quilting guide

 - Needle threader can be finicky

-- Not a heavy-duty sewing machine so will not sew thick fabrics as well
+- Not a heavy-duty sewing machine so it will not sew thick fabrics as well

-- While great for quilting smaller projects, this is a sewing and quilting machine rather than a dedicated quilting machine with the larger workspace/throat space.
+- While great for quilting smaller projects, this is a sewing and quilting machine rather than a dedicated quilting machine with a larger workspace/throat space.

-If you’re a beginner or novice sewer looking for a sewing machine, you’ll want to be honest with yourself when it comes to what you want in a sewing machine.
+If you’re a beginner or novice sewer looking for a sewing machine, you’ll want to be honest with yourself regarding what you want in a sewing machine.

 Are you looking to simply mend clothes and create basic craft projects?
-If so, are you really going to need all the features that come with this Brother SQ9285 sewing machine?
+If so, will you need all the features of this Brother SQ9285 sewing machine?

 You may be better served by a sewing machine that still has beginner-friendly automated features but fewer stitch options or presser feet.
 The Brother HC1850, CE1125prw, and CS6000i sewing machines are three other computerized sewing machines that offer fewer features but are still very versatile.